stampchain-io/stampchain-mcp/README.md

 ### Code Style

 - Use TypeScript for all new code
-- Follow the existing ESLint configuration
+- Follow TypeScript strict mode guidelines
 - Write tests for new features
 - Update documentation as needed
+- Run `npm run validate` before submitting PRs

 ## License